vicchi/wp-biographia/readme.txt

 * First version of WP Biographia released

 == Upgrade Notice ==

+= 3.3.1 =
+This version ensures the minified versions of the plugin's CSS/JS files are loaded if in a production environment and supports WordPress v3.5.

 = 3.3 =
 This version fixes 5 bugs and adds 13 new features including new filters, template tags and per post overrides to support guest authors.